My Travel Gadget supported by its audience. When you purchase through our links, we may earn an affiliate commission at no additional cost to you.

 We will discuss below what you can do to get rid of them, but first, let’s understand how these pixels are created.
 When your monitor displays an image, each pixel on the screen contains three sub-pixels, which are tiny red, green, and blue lights.
 Each of these sub-pixels can be turned off or on to allow for different colors to be displayed.
 This is how the images appear smooth and continuous on your computer screen.

 You need to know that such a pixel problem can create serious damage to your monitor.
 So it is crucial that you try as much as possible to get rid of the stuck pixel rather than ignore it.
+Here are some ideas on how to fix black spots caused by a stuck pixel:

-1- You could try and fix the stuck pixel by yourself, though this may not work in some cases, there is no harm in trying.
+Though this may not work in some cases, there is no harm in trying.
 Some people have tried using toothpaste, rubbing alcohol, and even nail polish remover, so anything containing similar ingredients could help you achieve your goal.

 First, you should know what color the stuck pixel is.
 You can find this out by looking at your screen very closely and the pixel should be the color of your computer desktop, but each time it changes colors.